ScottLogic/blog/_posts/2025-11-10-a-look-at-the-environmental-impact-of-ai.md

 When LLMs are used as SaaS, via chatbots for instance, each inference is not only generated but often stored and reused as contextual input for ongoing conversations.
 These inferences demand both storage capacity and computational power which creates a feedback loop; as more users interact with the model, the infrastructure must scale to handle both the real-time processing of new requests and the growing volume of stored context, further amplifying the environmental impact per interaction.

 Inference does not only apply to commercial inference services, but is also increasingly integrated into systems such as search engines.
-As an example, Alphabet’s chairman indicated in February 2023 that interacting with an LLM could "likely cost 10 times more than a standard keyword search". [^5]
+As an example, Alphabet’s chairman indicated in February 2023 that:

+> Interacting with an LLM could "likely cost 10 times more than a standard keyword search". [^5]

 If inference is the front door through which most of us connect with LLMs, we must look into the mechanisms that led to their creation.

-## Behind the curtain, the hidden impact of training
+## Behind the curtain, the hidden impact of pre-training

 To accurately estimate their carbon footprints, organisations using AI products must also account for a proportional share of the training phase of the models they use, as well as the prior phase of collecting, storing, and preprocessing data used for training.